hippiehunter/dblbook/src/trend/recommendations.md

 endsubroutine
 ```

 The above code is doing just a little bit more than the `MakeItem` function.
 Because we're going to be generating a lot of orders, we're going to use a FOR loop to do it.
-We're also going to be adding these orders to an array list` so we can keep track of them.
+We're also going to be adding these orders to an ArrayList` so we can keep track of them.
 Now that we have our helper routines, let's build some test data.

 ```dbl